preetparmar/PySpark-Projects/01. Pivoting Data/README.md

 # Pivoting Data

 While doing a Tableau course, I came across this ETL process where I had to combine multiple CSV files and pivot them.
 Unfortunately, Tableau doesn't allow us to pivot data that comes from different connections.
 The quickest way I could think of doing that was using Python, that's how I ended up creating this project.
+There are multiple ways to tackle this within Python, I chose using PySpark since this can be easily scalable and is something new which I am trying to learn.

 ## Project Requirement